Racing on the Highway

 Many Americans have seen the movies in the Fast and the Furious series.
 Street racing is exciting and young males enhance their stock cars into high-performance racing machine.
 It is even more exciting when randomly two high-performance cars happen to pull up to a red light.
 Adrenaline starts pumping as one driver rev’s his engine to signal to the other driver that he wants to race.
 The other driver returns the rev and both wait.
 Suddenly, the light turns green and they launch from their positions.

-This happens in Florida and it is illegal.
+This happens in West Palm Beach and it is illegal.
 Florida Statute 316.191 makes it illegal to race cars; however, Florida does not have a complete ban on all racing.
 Racing can be done legally at authorized drag strips, racetracks, or areas.
-The statute also makes it illegal to be a spectator at illegal races, which is why at illegal races someone will say, “Cops!” and everyone will bolt.What the State Prosecutor Has to Prove to Convict a Defendant of This Crime
+The statute also makes it illegal to be a spectator at illegal races, which is why at illegal races someone will say, “Cops!” and everyone will bolt.What the State Prosecutor has to Prove to Convict a Defendant of This Crime

 The state prosecutor has to prove beyond a reasonable doubt either: